 - A small bubble called a bleb nearly always forms over the opening, which is a sign that fluid is draining out; the blood vessels in the bleb absorb the eye fluid so that the bleb does not continue to expand.
 Although surgeons aim for a thick bleb, which poses less risk than a thin one for later leakage, the ideal operation would have no bleb at all.

-- The procedure is usually performed on an outpatient basis but some patients may need to stay overnight in the hospital.
+- The procedure is usually performed on an outpatient basis but some people may need to stay overnight in the hospital.

 A newer instrument called a trabectome allows for a less invasive type of trabeculectomy surgery.
 The trabectome procedure uses an electrosurgical pulse to remove a small section of the trabecular meshwork.